 Researchers consulting Jesus College manuscripts in the Weston Library may take photographs for the purposes of private research and study according to the Bodleian Libraries’ regulations, provided that copyright and/or publication right in the images is assigned to the College; we will then apply a Creative Commons licence enabling you to reuse the images.
 The same condition applies for photographs of early printed books in the Fellows’ Library.

 Photographs of provenance evidence in the Fellows’ Library, including bookplates and marginalia, are available on Flickr.
 Summaries of the characteristic markings of five seventeenth-century donors are presented below; each also has an entry at Book Owners Online.

-The Wikipedia article on the College buildings summarises the history of the Fellows’ Library.
+The 450th anniversary history of Jesus College includes a chapter on The Libraries and Manuscripts.
 There is a useful overview of our special collections in Paul Morgan’s Oxford libraries outside the Bodleian (2nd edition, 1980, pages 49–53) and a fuller account in C.J.
 Fordyce & T.M.
-Knox, ‘The Library of Jesus College, Oxford: with an appendix on the books bequeathed thereto by Lord Herbert of Cherbury’, Proceedings and papers of the Oxford Bibliographical Society, volume 5, part 2 (1937), reproduced in part by kind permission of the Oxford Bibliographical Society.
+Knox, ‘The Library of Jesus College, Oxford: with an appendix on the books bequeathed thereto by Lord Herbert of Cherbury’, Proceedings and papers of the Oxford Bibliographical Society, volume 5, part 2 (1937), reproduced by kind permission of the Oxford Bibliographical Society.